 In six years, through sheer determination, Rosemary has helped hundreds find hope and resources for their children with disabilities.

 Developing Countries See Disability Very Differently

 Most Ugandan people, similar to those in many other developing countries, do not accept children with disabilities.
 Fathers often leave their families and neglect their wives if they give birth to a child with a disability because their culture considers it to be shameful.

 When mothers choose to keep their children, they are often discriminated against, shunned from their families, and left to care for their children completely alone.

 To learn more about the impact stigma has on mothers and their children, you can watch this short documentary, which features Rosemary (“Mama Rose”).

 Rose is Changing Lives

 Due to the demand of their services, Angel’s Center has already outgrown its modest rental facility.
-They have broken ground on a new building to ultimately provide services to more children, and someday, adults too.
+They broke ground in 2018 on a new building to ultimately provide services to more children, and someday, adults too.